 - Czech Beer

 Yes, the beer is an attraction in Prague.
 A big one!
-Considered to be the most beer-nation out of the beer-nations, Czechia not only offers you million of different beers to try but also (surprisingly) gives it away cheaply.
+Considered to be the biggest beer-nation out of the beer-nations, Czechia not only offers you million of different beers to try but also (surprisingly) gives it away cheaply.

 There’s a saying that in Prague, the beer is cheaper than water.
 I’ve never actually taken that seriously, but imagine my surprise when I found out this to be true.
 Mostly because the water is overpriced (a lot!) but still.